 Direct mail is another traditional campaign.
 It is a bit more expensive to organize than cold calling.
 However, a great advantage of this type of advertising is the fact that people who receive the mail, have everything in writing.
 Again, come up with an attractive offer and a promotion in order to give people a reason to type the URL.
 As a lot of paper is wasted in this type of campaign, print on recycled paper.

 Printed materials work as a strategy of their own, as well as an excellent prop to a number of different strategies.
 Printing flyers and business cards is a must.
-Flyers can be handed out in the streets, dropped into mailboxes and left on doorsteps.
+Promo materials like Flyers can be handed out in the streets, dropped into mailboxes and left on doorsteps.
 If you are in the business of selling products, you can enclose them with each purchase.
 Apart from these two, you can also print on T-shirts or any other objects you think your prospects would find interesting.
 They can either be symbolic of your brand or useful, such as pens, key rings, calendars, coasters etc.

 Flood the city